 Take action immediately to tackle your tax lien head-on.
 The more swiftly you deal with the problem, the more money you will save because high penalties and interest will increase the debt day by day, depleting any equity remaining in the property.

-While you should always consult a professional tax adviser to discuss your specific circumstances, our experts have gathered the following information about how to sell a Central Florida house when you owe back taxes.
+While you should always consult a professional tax adviser to discuss your specific circumstances, our experts have gathered the following information about how to sell a Orlando house when you owe back taxes.

 Many local taxing authorities can create a repayment plan or forgive back taxes for a house, should the owner prove significant hardship or meet specific income guidelines.

 Satisfy the Delinquent Tax